Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/edges.rst

    An edge loop cannot be found because there is only one face.
    Remember, edge loops are loops that span two or more faces.

-A general rule of thumb is that if multiple edges are selected they should be connected end to end such that they form a continuous chain.
+A general rule of thumb is that if multiple edges are selected they should be connected end-to-end such that they form a continuous chain.
 This is *literally* a general rule because you can still select edges in a chain that are invalid because some of the edges in the chain are in different edge loops.